 Like any other car accident case, the types and amount of compensation available to T-bone crash victims depends largely on the facts, circumstances and parties involved in the incident.
 An experienced car accident attorney will identify the at-fault parties and secure compensation for medical expenses, lost wages, pain and suffering, as well as any permanent injuries incurred.

-The car accident attorneys at Seattle-based Davis Law Group, P.S., have the necessary experience to successfully resolve your T-bone accident case.
+The Seattle car accident attorneys at Davis Law Group, P.S., have the necessary experience to successfully resolve your T-bone accident case.
 For a free, no obligation case evaluation, contact our office today.
 Call (206) 727-4000, use the chat feature on this page or fill out the contact form to get started.
 We don't get paid unless you win.